 I’ve done a bit of research and the food dyes can stain your skin; turmeric, hibiscus, and beet root powder are quite potent.
 I don’t know about you, but I don’t want yellow stained skin (thank you, turmeric).
 I find the cosmetic pigments (micas and iron oxides) to work beautifully and the color variations are incredible.

 I also don’t recommend making lip balm with crayons.
-I mean, they’re made of paraffin wax and pigments (among other things, according to this website) and I’m not comfortable of putting that onto my lips.
+I mean, they’re made of paraffin wax and pigments and I’m not comfortable of putting that onto my lips.
 It’s just so much easier making homemade skincare with the colors that actually serve the purpose.

 Well, obviously I adore shea butter.
 There is hardly a DIY body recipe that I make without it.
 It’s very nourishing, my dry winter skin loves it, and it’s healing abilities are incredible!